+Forewordinsi de front cover

+MEDICAL ALERT Important Considerations 4-8

-Respiratory Concerns
+Respiratory Concerns 8

-Recommendations for Evaluation of Breathing
+Recommendations for Evaluation of Breath ing

-Abnormalities Associated with Sleep in Prader-Willi
+Abnormalities Associated with Sleep in Pr ader-Willi

-Syndrome10
+Syndrome 9

-Growth Hormone Treatment Consensus Statements 15
+Growth Hormone Treatment Consensus Sta atement 14

-In-Patient Considerations
+In-Patient Considerations 14

-Anesthesia15
+Anesthesia 15

-Surgical and Orthopedic Concerns18
+Surgical and Orthopedic Concerns 19

-Postoperative Monitoring19
+Postoperative Monitoring 20

 Severe Gastric Intestinal Concerns 22

-Lack of Vomiting22
+Vomiting 22

-Severe Gastric Illness 22
+Severe Gastric Illness 23

-Constipation23
+Constipation 24

 Risk of Stomach Necrosis and

-Rupture / Warning Signs25-26
+Rupture / Warning Signs 25-27

-IN THE EVENT OF DEATH
+IN THE EVENT OF DEATH 27

-Reporting of Deaths27
+Reporting of Deaths 27

-Organ Donation for Research27
+Organ Donation for Research 28

-Life-Saving GI Evaluation Algorithm Chart
+Life-Saving GI Evaluation Algorithm Chart inside back

-Foldout page in back of publication
+MEDICAL ALERT

-MEDICAL ALERT Important Considerations for Routine or Emergency Treatment
+Important Considerations for Routine or Emergency Treatment

 Obesity and its related complications is the major cause of morbidity and mortality in Prader-Willi syndrome.
-Keeping the individual at a healthy weight will minimize these complications.
-There are problems unique to Prader-Willi syndrome and they will be discussed in this Alert.
+Keeping the individual at a healthy weight will minimize these complications but there are important medical and behavior problems unique to Prader-Willi syndrome regardless of weight status.

 Medical professionals can contact PWSA (USA) to obtain more information and be put in touch with a specialist as needed.
+Up-to-date has an excellent summary of the syndrome.